movebit/move/language/move-analyzer/design.md

 So the main purpose of `Porject` is to produce `ItemOrAccess`.

-Let me introduce How is `Project`'s creation.
+Let me introduce `Project`'s creation.
 `Project` creation involves  next steps.

 - loading AST and depency's AST into Memory.